manuel-guilbault/manuel-guilbault.github.io/_post_drafts/How-to-use-a-message-bus-and-how-not-to.md

 ## When is a message bus relevant?

-For me, a message bus really shines when it is used to let other parts of the system - or even other systems - know that something *just happened*.
+For me, a message bus really shines when they solve two types of problems:
+* to let other parts of the system - or even other systems - know that something *just happened*,
+* to queue long-running tasks that are asynchronous by nature.

+Let me explain.

+### Eventually consistent side effects

+A command is made of:
+* An optional set of pre-conditions (in what state must the system be for the command to be executed),
+* One or more side effects (the state mutations applied to the system).

+Sometimes, a command's side effects must be logically atomic with its pre-conditions.
+This means that the system's state can't mutate between the evaluation of the pre-conditions and the application of the side effects.
+For example, when the system's state is stored using a relational database, this is performed using a transaction.

+There are however some side effects which .

 A command's side effects can be asynchronously applied only if they support [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency){:target="_blank"}.